tock/tock/doc/reference/trd-radio.md

 `config_tx_power` returns a different (but close) value than what it set in `config_set_tx_power`.

 4. Radio trait for sending and receiving packets
 -------------------------------

 The Radio trait implements the radio data path: it allows clients to send and receive packets as well as accessors for packet fields.

     fn payload_offset(&self) -> u8;
     fn header_size(&self) -> u8;
-    fn packet_get_src(&self, &'static [u8]) -> u16;
+    fn packet_get_src(&self, packet: &'static [u8]) -> u16;
-    fn packet_get_dest(&self, &'static [u8]) -> u16;
+    fn packet_get_dest(&self, packet: &'static [u8]) -> u16;
-    fn packet_get_len(&self, &'static [u8]) -> u8;
+    fn packet_get_pan(&self, packet: &'static [u8]) -> u16;

-The `packet_` functions MUST NOT be called on improperly formatted 802.15.4 packets (i.e, received packets).
-Otherwise the return values are undefined.
+    fn packet_get_length(&self, packet: &'static [u8]) -> u8;

-`payload_offset` returns the offset in a buffer at which the radio stack places the data payload.
+The `packet_` functions MUST NOT be called on improperly formatted 802.15.4 packets (i.e., only on received packets).
+Otherwise the return values are undefined.  `payload_offset` returns the offset in a buffer at which the radio stack places the data payload.
 To send a data payload, a client should fill in the payload starting at this offset.
 For example, if `payload_offset` returns 11 and the caller wants to send 20 bytes, it should fill in bytes 11-30 of the buffer with the payload.

 The data path has two callbacks: one for when a packet is received and one for when a packet transmission completes.

     fn set_transmit_client(&self, client: &'static TxClient);